Reset The Debt:

-An estimated six million people in the UK have fallen behind on one or more household bill as a result of Covid-19, with the biggest increases in debt amongst the poorest households.
+An estimated eleven million people have had to borrow to make ends meet during the pandemic, with the biggest increases in debt amongst the poorest households.

 People who were previously able to keep their head above water are now in severe difficulty.
 Others, who had been just staying afloat, now face being overwhelmed by circumstances entirely beyond their control.

 This is an urgent problem that demands a solution.
 It is not right that those with the fewest resources should bear the heaviest burden of the lockdown, potentially for years to come.
 Schemes like the evictions ban and the breathing space programme which are currently being proposed only defer the tsunami of debt.
 It’s time for something more extraordinary and comprehensive to match the scale of the issue.